sarihammad/tradeit/README.md

 - **Multithreaded Execution**: Strategies run concurrently using `std::thread`, `std::mutex`, and condition variables.
 - **Risk Management**: Real-time risk checks for drawdown, max inventory, and stop conditions.
 - **Logging and Metrics**: CSV logs for trades and internal metrics (PnL, inventory, spread, etc).
-- **Comprehensive Test Suite**: Unit and integration tests with Catch2 framework.
+- **Comprehensive Test Suite**: Unit and integration tests with Catch2.
-- **Modular Architecture**: Decoupled design using core/engine/strategy layers.
+- **Modular Architecture**: Decoupled design with clean architecture.

 ## System Overview

-The system starts with main.cpp, which loads config and kicks everything off.
-The MarketDataHandler streams in orders from a CSV.
-These go to the Simulator, which sends them to Strategies like Market Maker or Arbitrage.
-Strategies decide whether to trade and submit orders back through the Simulator, which places them into the OrderBook.
-The OrderBook matches opposing buy/sell orders and creates trades, which are then sent back to strategies to update their state.
+The system starts with main.cpp, which loads input configuration and brings the system together.
+MarketDataHandler streams in orders from a CSV.
+These go to the Simulator, which sends them to the input strategies (Market Maker, Arbitrage or Momentum).
+The strategies decide whether to trade and submit orders back through the Simulator, which places them into the order book.
+The Order Book matches opposing buy/sell orders and creates trades, which are then sent back to strategies to update their state.

 ## Architecture